Home Login Sign up Profile Log out

 the inside of Galleria Vittorio Emanuele in Milan

-One of the defining sounds in Milanese is the open e — a vowel sound that gives the dialect its distinctive rhythm and musicality.
-It can make even an everyday phrase sound dramatic or sarcastic, depending on the tone.
+One of the key sounds in Lombard is the open e, a vowel that gives the dialect its distinctive rhythm and musical flow.

 Common Words & Expressions

-These are some common Milanese terms and expressions you’ll hear on the street, in the tram, or shouted across the table at a family dinner:
+These are some common Lombard and Milanese terms and expressions you’ll hear on the street, on the tram, or from your Milanese friends:

 Ue!

-The classic Milanese shout to grab someone’s attention.
-It’s short, punchy, and works in nearly any situation — whether greeting a friend or expressing surprise.
+The classic Milanese shout to get someone’s attention.
+It works in almost any situation, whether you’re greeting someone or expressing surprise.

 Pirla